iffiX/machin/docs/source/tutorials/data_flow_in_machin.rst

 :class:`.Transition` also supports :meth:`.Transition.to` method to move internal tensors to the target pytorch device.

+.. _data_flow_in_machin:buffer:

 Buffer
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Buffers (replay memory) is of the core parts of the Machin library.
+Buffers (replay memory) is one of the core parts of the Machin library.
 Machin provides a sophisticated but clear implementation of replay memory, to accommodate the needs of different frameworks.
-In :ref:`The big picture` section, we have showed that the buffer instance encapsulated in the DQN framework has two major APIs: "append" and "sample",
+In `The big picture`_ section, we have showed that the buffer instance encapsulated in the DQN framework has two major APIs: "append" and "sample",

 Append